QuentinMahieu/ETL-project/README.md

 But what is happening in your country?
 What are the facts and how safe are we walking at night nowadays?

-The project consist by collecting criminal figures all around the world.
+The project consist by collecting criminal figures all around the world, Australia and the US that has the highest imprisonnement rate.
+We would ending by focussing on drug seizure all around.
 We want to be able to compare by country :

   - crime rate